NillionNetwork/nillion-docs/docs/blacklight/config.md

 # Network Configuration

-You can connect to Blacklight like you would with any other EVM chain.
+You can connect to the Blacklight L2 like you would with any other EVM chain.

 ### Blacklight Mainnet